hackkosice/new-web/content/_index.md

 ---

 {{< section type="banner" config="thank_you_banner" >}}

-for an amazing weekend full of innovative ideas, creative projects, and you, **hackers**!
+### for an amazing weekend full of innovative ideas, creative projects, and you, hackers! {class="mb-4"}

-Hack Kosice 2020 happened on 5. - 6.9.2020 in an online form, where hackers could
+Hack Kosice 2020 took place on 5—6 September 2020 as an **online hackathon**, where hackers benefited from **workshops**, **mentoring** from professionals, sponsors' **challenges**, and attractive prizes.

-experience many workshops, activities a lot of challenges, and attractive prizes.

 Hope you enjoyed Hack Kosice as we did.
-See you on **Hack Kosice 2021**.
+See you at Hack Kosice 2021!
 {{< /section >}}

 {{< section type="bannerFeature" config="homepage_features" / >}}

-{{< section type="cta" config="homepage_cta" / >}}
+{{< section type="cta" config="homepage_cta" >}}
+A hackathon is a focused 24-hour event where students come together in small teams to share ideas and build something new and exciting, alongside a whole bunch of like-minded people.
+You learn immensely with the help of mentors, interact with companies and have fun!
+Hackathons are very beginner friendly!
+{{< /section >}}

 {{< section type="counter" config="homepage_numbers" / >}}